KMCGamer/hive2lime/README.md

 Users that resolve cases on the hive should automatically get emails with instructions on how to access their LimeSurvey responses.

-__In order for the user to recieve emails, their TheHive username must match the username of their mailbox.sc.edu email address!__
+__In order for the user to recieve emails, their TheHive username must match the username of their email address!__

 A user must do the following to complete their response: